DenForCLM/clm-add-rows/README.md

 ## How to Install this script.

-1.You need a browser extension like Tampermonkey  that runs custom scripts:
+1. You need a browser extension like Tampermonkey  that runs custom scripts:

   Chrome:  https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo